MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-catalog-connector.md

 #### 2.2.
 Change in account password

-The connector uses access token fetched on behalf of service account for crawl.
+The connector uses an access token fetched on behalf of the service account for the crawl.
 The access token refreshes every 12 hours.
-Ensure that service account password isn't changed after publishing the connection.
-You may need to reauthenticate the connection if there's a change in password.
+Ensure that the service account password isn't changed after publishing the connection.
+You may need to reauthenticate the connection if there's a password change.

 #### 2.3.
-Check if ServiceNow instance behind firewall
+Check if the ServiceNow instance behind the firewall

 Your Microsoft Graph connector may not be able to reach your ServiceNow instance if it is behind a network firewall.
-You'll need to explicitly allow access to connector service.
-You can find public IP address range of the connector service in the table below.
+You'll need to explicitly allow access to the connector service.
+You can find the public IP address range of the connector service in the table below.
 Based on your tenant region, add it to your ServiceNow instance network allowlist.

  Environment | Region | Range
 --- | --- | ---